MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-control.md

  1. Select **Save**

- 1. Once you are done creating your table, feel free to customize it by adding additional columns, relationships, and more (Optional).
+ 1. Once you're done creating your table, feel free to customize it by adding additional columns, relationships, and more (Optional).

  1. Next, we'll create a new model-driven app by selecting **New** > **App** > **Model-driven app.**